saowwapark/inCNV/README.md

 - finding the relationship between the given group of samples having the same disease.
 - finding common CNVs within a group of samples having the same disease or de novo CNVs of a sample with in the same family or of the given sample set.
   - To do this, users can filter out the common CNVs and explore whether the remaining CNVs are unique for a specific sample and/or associated with the disease
 - finding a targeted sample is potential to have a specific disease.
-This can be done by
+This can be done by the following steps:
   1. combining CNV results of our target with the results and of a sample set which having the same disease.
   2. searching genes related to specific disease.
-  3. searching our target
+  3. searching our target.
   4. searching the most common overlapping samples that include our target (our interesting sample).
   5. Then, if we can find enough the number of overlapping CNVs including our target’s CNVs, we may predict that the target is potential to have a disease and we need to perform biological wet lap to confirm again.